cisco/mindmeld/docs/source/userguide/role_classifier.rst

 Doing error analysis on the validation set, retraining based on observations from error analysis by adding more training examples or feature tweaks
 Getting final evaluation numbers on an unseen “blind” test set Saving models for production use

-Then, describe the above in more detail with specific code examples for each subcomponent:
-4.6.1 The Domain Classifier
-4.6.2 The Intent Classifier
-4.6.3 The Entity Recognizer
-Describe gazetteers.
-4.6.4 The Role Classifier

-Describe necessity of roles with examples.
-4.6.5 The Entity Resolver

-Describe collection of synonyms and the synonym mapping file.
-4.6.6 The Language Parser

-Describe our approach to language parsing, what a parser configuration looks like and how it can be used to improve parser accuracy.
-Show code examples for parsing and how to inspect the parser output.

 ===